Policies

 Procedures

-• All medication must be clearly identified with child’s name.
+All medication must be clearly identified with the child’s name.

-• The medication requirement sheet will include who, when, what, how much, and by whom the medicine was administered.
+The medication requirement form will include who, when, what, how much, and by whom the medicine was administered.

-• Any oral medication administered must me checked by two teachers - one being a qualified teacher
+Any oral medication administered must me checked by two kaiako - one being a qualified Kaiako and signed by kaiako.

-• In an emergency situation, i.e. when a child’s temperature is above 38°, staff can administer pain relief with verbal authorisation from parents/caregivers.
+In an emergency situation, i.e., when a child’s temperature is above 38 degrees, staff can administer pain relief with verbal authorisation from parents/caregivers.
 Other means of reducing fever should be implemented first.

-• Medication for Young Children will be stored in the fridge or top right cupboard above bench in kitchen.
-Medication for Infants & Toddlers will be stored in the fridge in the Infants and Toddlers area.
+Medication for Young Children will be stored in the fridge or top right cupboard above bench in kitchen.
+Medication for Infants & Toddlers will be stored in the fridge or in high kitchen cupboard in the Infants and Toddlers area.
 This will be identified with a medical sign on the outside of the door.

 Sleeping Policy